rookiecoder910/wordpress-task-manager-plugin/README.md

 Understanding of WordPress internals

-Clean and readable PHP code structure
+Clean, readable, and well-structured PHP code